kadimetla/doc-adk-training/training/module22-state-and-memory/lab.md

 ## Lab 22: Building a Personal Learning Tutor

 ### Goal

+Understanding how to manage an agent's state and memory is crucial for developing intelligent, personalized, and robust AI assistants.
+In this lab, you'll put theory into practice by building a personal tutor that remembers user preferences, tracks progress, and simulates long-term knowledge retrieval.

 In this lab, you will build a **Personal Learning Tutor** that uses all four state scopes (`user:`, `app:`, session, and `temp:`) and simulates interacting with a long-term memory service.
 This will teach you how to create a truly stateful and personalized agent.